 ILLUSTRATION BY JOSHUA LOPEZ With the control of such a vast library of content, as well as the avenues through which they run, AT&T could charge exorbitant amounts for services, and few would be capable of vying for power.
 This would also apply to competing service providers who would have to pay licensing fees in order to broadcast this content.
 AT&T could also choose to not license Time Warner's content library with other media companies, thus forcing customers to subscribe to a new service in order to access that library.
 It is in AT&T's interest to license their media with other service providers, as it is one of the main sources of income for a media company.
 Bernie Sen. Sanders, I-Vermont, wrote an open letter to acting assistant attorney general Renata B. Hesse, urging her to block the merger, stating "When one company owns both the content and means of distribution, there is no motivation for a company to provide additional choices to consumers."
 Unfettered capitalism is a myth, and thus need be restricted when one corporate entity amasses too much influence in either the economy or the political structure.
 As demonstrated by Comcast's recent failed attempt to purchase Time Warner, wherein Comcast would've controlled of over 54 percent of the cable and broadband market, there are certain limits of the competitive market that simply shouldn't be tested.
 In the name of stable market capitalism and less corporate influence in Washington, The department of justice must block this merger at all costs.
 Already, AT&T dumps nearly \$11 million into congress every year, four times as much as its next competitor.
 More than 85 percent of Congress receives contributions from AT&T. This colossal corporation maintains an interest in controlling the entire media and television market.
 Currently, 100 AT&T lobbyists, many of whom former congressmen, are readily perched to go for a kill that could be a devastating blow to competition and net neutrality.
-Turkeys: The voiceless victims of Thanksgiving Jonathan Dupin STAFF REPORTER of holidays, brings the whole instances such as where a group family together around the will play soccer together after dinner table to gobble up heaping having been tossed an apple. portions of mashed potatoes, 45 million turkeys. holiday's The consumerist and fasting.
+Turkeys: The voiceless victims of Thanksgiving Jonathan Dupin STAFF REPORTER their feathers stroked.
+Their astounding social mannerisms are a dead-on reminder of our Thanksgiving, that coziest own behaviour, exemplified by of holidays, brings the whole instances such as where a group family together around the will play soccer together after dinner table to gobble up heaping having been tossed an apple.
+Their deaths are neither green beans and, unfortunately, peaceful nor dignified.

-lack of reason for celebration in 1970 other than to whitewash the sacrificial as well. intelligent music and cuddle up to have first world countries such as their feathers stroked.
-Their astounding social mannerisms are a dead-on reminder of our Thanksgiving, that coziest own behaviour, exemplified by Their deaths are neither green beans and, unfortunately, peaceful nor dignified.
 Many are dragged along the assembly modern line upside down at a young interpretation, age, still conscious as their which champions the sickening improperly slit throats are practice of overeating in a lowered into scalding hot world plagued by starvation and cauldrons, where they are boiled unequal distributions of food, is alive.
-With little regard for their an ironic inversion of a meaning bodies, the industry genetically that was once rooted in prayer and hormonally manipulates turkeys into weighing over 10 Glossing over the perturbing pounds more than they used to Thanksgiving is a holiday genocide of millions of Native plagued by illusions: the illusion Americans, Turkey Day is not that American Indians were only oddly ceremonial, but happy to have white settlers take over their land; the illusion Turkeys are friendly and that overeating is acceptable in creatures with a world where children starve vibrant personalities expressed because of a severely broken in the way they sing along to food distribution system where america waste up to 40 percent of their food; the illusion that we eat intelligent creatures for any reason other than tradition.
-While Americans find surrounded themselves by centuries old propaganda and seemingly unquestionable practices, Americans are hardly helpless; every waking moment is an opportunity to grow and change with the times to work towards a brighter, more honest future.
+With little regard for their an ironic inversion of a meaning bodies, the industry genetically that was once rooted in prayer and hormonally manipulates turkeys into weighing over 10 Thanksgiving is a holiday america waste up to 40 percent of their food; the illusion that we eat intelligent creatures for any reason other than tradition.
+Americans While find surrounded themselves by centuries old propaganda and seemingly unquestionable practices, Americans are hardly helpless; every waking moment is an opportunity to grow and change with the times to work towards a brighter, more honest future.
 This year, challenge America's cultural paradigm which promotes ignorance and mass consumerism, and pursue a path of healthy skepticism.
+I found myself questioning how Mexicans, and even all minorities for that matter could progress in society under a a president that openly criticizes us.